ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_secret_masking.rst

 That process does not receive the secrets registered by the controller, so passwords and other sensitive configuration sent over the connection are written to the log in plain text.
 Only enable this option while debugging and treat the resulting log as sensitive.

+A callback plugin receives the task result with registered secrets already masked, but the task and play names, warnings, and any value the callback derives itself are only masked when written through ``Display``.
-A callback plugin that declares ``ANSIBLE_SUPPORTS_MASKING = True`` receives unmasked task results and is responsible for masking any output it writes outside of ``Display``.
+A callback that writes such data to a file or an external service is responsible for masking it.
-Review third-party callbacks that set this attribute before relying on them with sensitive data.
+Review third-party callbacks that write output outside of ``Display`` before relying on them with sensitive data.

 Cache plugins write the real values of facts and cached inventory to disk or an external service, since caching is not an output boundary.
 If a secret can end up in a fact, treat the cache location as sensitive or avoid caching that data.